 Please note that EMVCo does not mandate the use of its specifications and industry participants are free to choose from any or all of the related EMV® technical documents to address their customer and market needs.
 Learn more about how EMVCo operates.

 Q: What is an EMV® Payment Token?

-Q: What is the role of EMVCo within this area?
+Q: What is the role of EMVCo within Payment Tokenisation?

-Q: What are the benefits of using a payment token based on EMVCo’s framework?
+Q: What are the benefits of using a Payment Token based on EMVCo’s Technical Framework?

-A: Payment tokenisation enhances the underlying security of digital payments by potentially limiting the risk typically associated with compromised, unauthorised or fraudulent use of PANs.
-Payment tokenisation achieves this by replacing PANs with payment tokens that differ significantly in terms of the ability to control or restrict usage to a particular transaction environment, device or other domain.
-The implementation of payment tokenisation solutions aligned with EMV® Payment Tokenisation Specification – Technical Framework v2.0 provides opportunities to enhance the security of digital payments for issuers, merchants, acquirers, payment processors and stakeholders in the broader acceptance community.View all related FAQs (PDF)
+A: Payment Tokenisation enhances the underlying security of digital payments by potentially limiting the risk typically associated with compromised, unauthorised or fraudulent use of PANs.
+Payment Tokenisation achieves this by replacing PANs with Payment Tokens that differ significantly in terms of the ability to control or restrict usage to its intended use, e.g. a device or other domain.

 In this webcast, recorded in October 2016, Clinton Allen, Chair of EMVCo’s Payment Tokenisation Working Group, provides an overview of Payment Account Reference (PAR) and why it has been introduced, and offers insight into the focus and nature of EMVCo’s activity in this area.

 On 16 November 2017, EMVCo partnered with the Secure Technology Alliance to deliver a webinar on the latest EMV® Payment Tokenisation Specification – Technical Framework v2.0 updates.